HarshitDoshi/snow/README.md

 # snow
 a minimal personal website design and guide made using purely and only html and css

-## What does a personal webiste need?
+## What does a personal website need?

 - a homepage
   - logo